-- What is a research paper? - Complete the ideas:
+- What is a research paper?

+- Complete the ideas:

-Students usually work on the
+- Students usually work on the .....

-Postgraduates work on.....
+- Postgraduates work on ......

-- What is the task of any research work? - The research paper can not be written according to a random formula, can it? - What are the components of a technical report? - What information must be included in the introduction?
+- What is the task of any research work?

+- The research paper can not be written according to a random formula, can it?

+- What does the specific format of writing a research work govern? - What are the key issues in interpreting the facts? - What are the components of a technical report? - What information must be included in the introduction?
 Body?
 Conclusion? - What are abstracts or summaries?
+In what way must they be written?